Hiking Potato Chip Rock via Mount Woodson in San Diego

 The Potato Chip Rock hike is situated on the Mount Woodson Trail in Poway, northeast of San Diego.
 As far as I know, the trailhead that counts for the San Diego Six Packs of Peaks Challenge is accessible from Lake Poway Recreation Area.

-The trailhead area also has amenities like restrooms water fountains and even picnic tables near the trailhead.
+The trailhead area also has amenities like restrooms, water fountains, and even picnic tables near the trailhead.
 Once you start hiking, there are a couple of areas with portaloos around the lake, before the climb starts.

 Gear Recommendation